 There is a connection between Bonduel and one of the translators of this Chippewa Testament.
 John Tanner’s daughter Martha, whose mother was of the Ottawa tribe, got to know Bonduel when she was one of his parishioners at his mission on Mackinac Island, Michigan.
 Later in a letter to Bonduel she expressed her great admiration for the priest.

-Notes by Rev. Lawrence B. Porter, Associate Professor, Dogmatic Theology
+Notes by Rev. Lawrence B. Porter, Professor Emeritus of Systematic Theology